Mara Wilson: Career

 In 2012, Wilson started publishing online writing at a blog called "Mara Wilson Writes Stuff", where, in 2014 after the death of Robin Williams, she shared her memories of working with him.
 In 2018, Wilson moved to Substack with a blog called "Shan't We Call the Vicar."

 In April 2013, Wilson attended and shared her impressions of the Broadway production of Matilda the Musical.
 A month later, Wilson wrote an article for Cracked.com, offering her opinion of the delinquency of some former child stars.
 Her play Sheeple was produced in 2013 for the New York International Fringe Festival.
 In an interview that December, Wilson stated that her film acting days are over, and that she is instead focusing on writing.
-Wilson’s book Where Am I Now?: True Stories of Girlhood and Accidental Fame was published on September 13, 2016.
+Wilson's book Where Am I Now?: True Stories of Girlhood and Accidental Fame was published on September 13, 2016.

 Wilson had a recurring role on the podcast Welcome to Night Vale as "The Faceless Old Woman Who Secretly Lives in Your Home", as well as her own storytelling show called What Are You Afraid Of?.
-In 2016, Wilson made a brief return to television in a Mrs. Doubtfire-inspired episode of Broad City, in which she played a waitress where the comical Heimlich scene from the film was re-enacted.
+In 2016, Wilson made a brief return to film acting in a Mrs. Doubtfire-inspired episode of Broad City, in which she played a waitress where the comical Heimlich scene from the film was re-enacted.
 That same year, Wilson voiced Jill Pill, a writer/director anthropomorphic spider, in season 3 of BoJack Horseman.
 Wilson voiced Liv Amara and her clone, Diane Amara, in Big Hero 6: The Series.

 In a 2017 NPR interview, The Simpsons voice actress Nancy Cartwright stated that a young Wilson was the inspiration for a character's voice on the episode "Bart Sells His Soul".

+In 2019, the American Humanist Association awarded Wilson the LGBTQ Humanist Award.

 In 2020, Wilson discussed her childhood acting experiences in the HBO documentary Showbiz Kids.

 In May 2024, she reunited with Mrs. Doubtfire cast members Lisa Jakub and Matthew Lawrence for a joint podcast appearance.
 They had also reunited in 2018 together with Pierce Brosnan on the Today Show to mark the film's 25th anniversary.

 In 2025, Wilson won a collective Audie Award for her contributions to Chuck Tingle's Bury Your Gays.
+Since retiring from acting, Mara Wilson has gone on to do voice acting and narrating audio books.

 Charity work

 In 2015, Wilson collaborated with Project UROK, a nonprofit organization whose mission is to aid teens with mental illness.
-She is a supporter of those with endometriosis, as she struggles with the condition herself.
+She is a supporter of those with endometriosis.
 In 2025, Wilson attended the Blossom Ball, a benefit night for endometriosis awareness and research.
-She is also an ambassador and advocate for the L.A.
-Dysautonomia Network, a Pasadena-based nonprofit, as Wilson suffers from a type of dysautonomia called postural orthostatic tachycardia syndrome.
+She is also an ambassador and advocate for the L. A. Dysautonomia Network, a Pasadena-based nonprofit.